Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 I mean, at the least, White Oak Flats.

-The name “Gatlinburg” shouldn’t have even made the top five.
+The town name of “Gatlinburg” shouldn’t have even made the top five.

 The town that became Gatlinburg was first settled by a South Carolinian named William Ogle in 1802.

-Ogle found his “Land Of Paradise”, started a homestead and went back to South Carolina to collect his wife and seven children.
+As one of the first settlers, Ogle found his “Land of Paradise”, reportedly worked with the Cherokee and started a homestead.
+Afterward, he went back to South Carolina to collect his wife and seven children.

 The area, which became known as White Oak Flats for the abundance of trees, was rife with Ogles.
 Ogles here, Ogles there.

-It was into this Ogle-rich environment a man named Radford Gatlin brought his wife Elizabeth in 1854.
+It was in this Ogle-rich environment a man named Radford Gatlin brought his wife Elizabeth in 1854.

 He was a real estate speculator.
 A politician, a teacher, a militia captain, a minister and a merchant.